|

 Stourport -

-The Hollybush Mitton Street, DY13 9AA; Tel: 01299 822 385 Pub owned by Black Country Inns.
-Has a good selection of unusual ales, including some from the Black Country Inns own brews.
-The pub is friendly with a real fire in the cold weather, and runs quiz nights.
-I have visited the pub 2 or three times and I find the beer is OK but not excellent; though I can't quite put my finger on why I don't rate it.
+The Hollybush Mitton Street, DY13 9AA; Tel: 01299 822 385 Pub owned by Black Country Ales.
+Has a good selection of unusual ales, including some of the Black Country Ales' own brews.
+The pub is cosy and friendly with a real fire in the cold weather, and runs quiz nights.
+No car parking by the pub: Nearby is the public car park which is free for 1 hour, pay after that; I believe the Tescos nearly allow you to park in their car park for up to 2 hours if you shop there first.

 Beer: